yeliangdal/SnpDownloadRestService/README.md

 # SnpDownloadRestService
-Rest endpoint for data download feature using Spring & Hibernate For Kate@Athletigen
+Rest endpoint for data download feature using Spring For Kate@Athletigen